 Yeah, you’ve read plenty of blog posts on this subject already, but that’s for good reason.
 The GDPR is fast looming and it will transform the way every business deals with personal data.
 Good news, though!
 As an email marketer, there really is no need to worry at all.
 It is a golden opportunity.

-The GDPR is transformative, yes, and it presents huge potential fines for any organisation that falls foul of the rules, but it shouldn’t intimidate you.
+The GDPR is transformative.
+It presents huge potential fines for any organisation that falls foul of the rules.
+However, it shouldn’t intimidate you.

-The new legislation enables you to continue doing what you do best: which is to send brilliant, engaging, targeted campaigns to your subscribers.
+The new legislation enables you to continue doing what you do best.
+To send brilliant, engaging, targeted campaigns to your subscribers.

 Here are three reasons the GDPR is a golden opportunity: